hardin47/st47s-and-d47a/content/courses/M154-compstat/index.md

 The course can be broadly broken down into three sections.
 The first section will include communicating and working with data in a modern era.
 We will cover data wrangling, data visualization, data ethics, and collaborative research (via GitHub).
-The second part of the course will focus on traditional statistical inference done through computational methods (e.g., permutation tests, bootstrapping).
+The second part of the course will focus on traditional statistical inference done through computational methods (e.g., permutation tests and bootstrapping).
 The last part of the course will focus on machine learning ideas such as classification, clustering, and (possibly) dimension reduction techniques.
 Some of the methods were invented before the ubiquitous use of personal computers, but only because the calculus used to solve the problem was relatively straightforward (or because the method wasn't actually ever used).
-Many of the methods have been developed within the last few years.
+Many of the methods have been developed quite recently.

+## Student Learning Outcomes.
+By the end of the semester, students will be able to:

+* work through the entire computational statistics flow chart as a data analyst.
+* use graphical representations of data to communicate ideas about the data.
+* identify, understand, and describe the uses and misuses of algorithms and data collection from an ethical lens with the purpose of preventing harms from data science.
+* critically evaluate analyses / graphics of data (typically big data or dynamic data).
+* communicate results effectively.

 ## Course website